 - Microdermabrasion is a form of physical exfoliation that is safe for all skin tones and types.

-- The possible side effects of microdermabrasion are mild and temporary and generally clear up within hours to a day of presenting.
+- The possible side effects of microdermabrasion are mild and temporary, and generally clear up within several hours to one day.

-- Microdermabrasion should be avoided by those with active skin infections or prevalence for scarring.
+- Microdermabrasion should be avoided by those with active skin infections or a tendency to scar.

-- There is no downtime following a microdermabrasion treatment, and sessions can be scheduled within a week of a previous session.
+- There is no downtime following a microdermabrasion treatment, and additional sessions can be scheduled after one week.

 Microdermabrasion is a skin rejuvenation method that physically exfoliates the skin by peeling away the stratum corneum, or outer layer of skin.
 The body’s subsequent wound healing forms a new epidermis, effectively removing blemishes, such as scars and blotchy pigmentation, from the skin’s surface.